Armel081/DogVideoApp/README.md

 Go to the <ins>[**Releases**](https://github.com/Armel081/DogVideoApp/releases)</ins> page, download the latest version of the ``` DogVideoApp-release.zip``` file, extract the ```DogVideoApp-release``` folder, then open up ```Sites``` and click on ```DogVideoApp.html``` to get started on the main page.
 Also, don't touch anything else from the folder, as that may cause elements on the page to break and/or not load correctly.

+### DISCLAIMER
+I am not directly affiliated with any part of FreeCodeCamp's platform or curriculumn, or with any of the individuals who run and maintain it.
+I am simply a user of their platform, and this site was created for my own practicing purposes.
+This site is also purely intended for fun, and does not provide any actual services to the general public.

 #### Attributions

 [FreeCodeCamp's CatVideoApp Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-by-building-a-cat-photo-app) for the original idea and base design.